 To start the journey towards adopting a furry family member, head over to your local shelter.
 Some shelters even offer free adoptions during certain events in an effort to draw in more potential adopters.

 Once you’ve selected your dog or cat, adoption is easy!
-Shelters usually have a process for finding homes for animals which includes an interview with a volunteer and physical inspection of the animal.
-Furthermore, the shelter will provide information on vaccinations, microchipping and other necessary medical care.
+Shelters usually have a process for finding homes for animals which includes an interview with a volunteer and a physical inspection of the animal.
+Furthermore, the shelter will provide information on vaccinations, microchipping, and other necessary medical care.

 Though buying a pet from a breeder may seem like an effortless way to expand your family, it’s not for everyone.
 Adopting a puppy or kitten into your home requires a major commitment and it is essential that you take time to consider all of the responsibilities that come along with owning one.